MicrosoftDocs/architecture-center/docs/example-scenario/certificate-lifecycle/index-content.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 For more information, see [Overview of the cost optimization pillar](/azure/architecture/framework/cost/overview).

-This solution uses Azure Paas solutions that operate under a pay-as-you-go framework, which optimizes cost.
-Primarily, expenses are contingent upon the quantity of certificates requiring renewal and the quantity of servers equipped with the key vault extension, resulting in low overhead.
+This solution uses Azure PaaS solutions that operate under a pay-as-you-go framework, which optimizes cost.
+Expenses depend on the number of certificates that need renewal and the number of servers equipped with the key vault extension, resulting in low overhead.

 Expenses that result from the key vault extension and the hybrid runbook worker depend on your installation choices and polling intervals.
 The cost of Event Grid corresponds to the volume of events generated by Key Vault.
 At the same time, the cost of the Automation account correlates with the number of runbooks you use.